 Blueprint for Equitable Engagement

-Upcoming focus group discussions:
+Focus group discussions:

 The Blueprint For Equitable Engagement is being developed in accordance to the City’s adopted Core Principles of Engagement.
 The Blueprint is being developed with an engagement strategy that utilizes both internal and community expertise.
 Continued development of the Blueprint will include community dialogue to inform strategy and tactics, while expanding partnerships in this area of work.
 The following is a list of upcoming focus groups discussions.
 Additional focus groups may be added after completing the following:

 - City Council’s HECE and NCEC community meetings (2)

 - OAP and its collaborative partners (including Nexus)

 - Neighbors Organized for Change (NOC)